shreyaasanjay/Ego-Memory/README.md

 **How much does each added modality improve event retrieval from egocentric experience?**

+For this experiment, I used a cooking video since it contains a wide range of modalities (Audio, Video, Motion, etc).
 Given a question such as *“What happened immediately before I put the pan on the stove?”*, EgoMemory searches timestamped memory windows and returns the most relevant moments.
-Cooking is the demonstration domain—not a system limitation.

 ## Architecture